 MP for Newbury

-“A loyal Lib Dem backbencher with a centre-right tilt who rarely rebels but has notably low voting attendance.”
+“Party-loyal backbencher with a centre-right tilt who rarely rebels but has notably low parliamentary attendance.”

-Lee Dillon is a Liberal Democrat MP for Newbury, first elected in July 2024.
-He serves on the Housing, Communities and Local Government Committee and the Procedure Committee, and sits on the Backbench Business Committee from November 2025.
-He has previously been involved with the Football Governance Bill committee in 2025.
+Lee Dillon is the Liberal Democrat MP for Newbury, elected in July 2024.
+He serves on the Housing, Communities and Local Government Committee and the Procedure Committee, and since November 2025 sits on the Backbench Business Committee.
+He previously sat on the Football Governance Bill [HL] committee in 2025.

-Declares five financial interests, including gifts, benefits and hospitality from UK sources, and earnings from employment, including ongoing paid employment.
+Declared financial interests include gifts, benefits and hospitality from UK sources; employment and earnings (including ongoing paid employment); and miscellaneous interests.

 Generated 21 February 2026